What is Assistive Technology

 Who is on the team?

-Jeff Adams, MEd., NCCSE Program Specialist of Assistive Technology
+Jeff Adams, MEd., Senior Program Specialist- Assistive Technology

-Denise Hernandez, MEd., NCCSE Program Specialist of Assistive Technology
+Denise Hernandez, MEd., Senior Program Specialist- Assistive Technology

-Dawn Shirvanian, M.A., CCC-SLP, NCCSE Program Specialist of Assistive Technology
+Dawn Shirvanian, M.A., CCC-SLP, Senior Program Specialist- Assistive Technology

 Dawn Shirvanian is an Assistive Technology Specialist for the North Coastal Consortium for Special Education.
-Her specific area of specialty is Augmentative and Alternative Communication (AAC).
+As a speech-language pathologist for over 10 years, her specific area of specialty is Augmentative and Alternative Communication (AAC).
 She supports IEP teams in assessment, consultation/training, and implementation of AAC for students to better access their educational environment and communicate more effectively.
-She has a Masters Degree in Speech-Language Pathology and received an Assistive Technology Certificate through Cal State Northridge.
+She has a Masters Degree in Speech-Language Pathology from San Diego State University and her Assistive Technology Certificate through Cal State Northridge.

 Assistive Technology Links and Resources

 NCCSE AT Professional Development Website: A collection of past presentations and current resources.